LunaticEclipse/model3/README.md

 # KCDE quantitative option pricing model
-This model aims to find the **true probability density** of price movement in the next trading day.
 Market randomness is neither time-independent nor follows normal distribution perfectly.
+In particular, the extended hour market often hints at the price movement the following day.
+A big sell-off pre-market could signal risk aversion in the following trading day, and a big rise in the pre-market could point to a correction when market opens.

+Using Kernel Conditional Density Estimation, this model aims to find a better estimate of the **true probability density** of price movement in the next trading day given information from the previous extended hour.

-This model exploits the shape differences between the true density and the normal distribution, performing statistical arbitrage on options for profit.
+This model quantifies this by modelling the distribution \[intraday move | extended-hour move\], and exploits the shape differences between the true density, the normal distribution, and the option-price-implied distribution, performing statistical arbitrage for profit if possible.

 ## Usage
 This model is best used at market open for forecasting the closing price of NVDA on the same day.